New students must submit proof of COVID-19 vaccination in order to register for classes.

 Vaccination against COVID-19 is essential to the health and safety of our campus community.
 Whittier College requires COVID-19 vaccination and at least one booster dose of all students, employees, and contracted workers.
 We also strongly encourage individuals eligible for additional boosters to seek them.

 New incoming students must upload proof to the Student Health Portal on MyWhittier.
 Please see below for deadlines and details on how to upload.
+Upload proof of any doses received even if your vaccination or booster series is not yet complete.

 New employees and employees completing booster doses must email proof to Human Resources.